Yul Brynner

-In 1956, Brynner received the National Board of Review Award for Best Actor for his portrayal of Rameses II in the Cecil B. DeMille epic The Ten Commandments and General Bounine in Anastasia.
-He was also well known as the gunman Chris Adams in The Magnificent Seven (1960) and its first sequel Return of the Seven (1966), along with roles as the android "The Gunslinger" in Westworld (1973), and its sequel, Futureworld (1976).
-In addition to his film credits, he also worked as a model and photographer and was the author of several books.
+In 1956, Brynner received the National Board of Review Award for Best Actor for his portrayals of Rameses II in the Cecil B. DeMille epic The Ten Commandments and General Bounine in Anastasia.
+He was also well known as the gunman Chris Adams in The Magnificent Seven (1960) and its first sequel Return of the Seven (1966).
+He had roles as the android "The Gunslinger" in Westworld (1973) and its sequel Futureworld (1976).

+In addition to his film credits, he worked as a model and photographer, and wrote several books.